metaplex-foundation/developer-hub/src/pages/core-candy-machine/update.md

 ## Assigning a new Authority to the Candy Machine

-There maybe scenarios where you may wish to transfer the Candy Machine authority across to a new address.
+There may be scenarios where you may wish to transfer the Candy Machine authority across to a new address.
 This can be achieved with the `setMintAuthority` function.

 export declare type SetMintAuthorityInstructionAccounts = {
 /** Candy Machine account. \*/